-York surprised me in the best way possible and I can now say with confidence that everyone should make sure to visit at some point in their lives.
-Preferably sooner rather than later because if you’re like me, you will want to return.
+York surprised me in the best way possible.
+I can now say with confidence that everyone should make a point to visit.
+Preferably sooner rather than later, because if you’re like me, you'll want to return.

-It took me several trips to the UK to add York to my itinerary.
-I didn’t know anyone who had visited or heard very much about the city.
-Since I was traveling from London to Edinburgh on my last trip to the UK I figured now was the perfect time to make a stop since York is conveniently situated between both cities.
+It took me several trips to England to add York to my itinerary.
+I didn’t know anyone who had been or heard very much about the city.

-After spending two nights here I was a little disappointed that I hadn’t discovered this city sooner and knew I would without a doubt be back.
-York has charm, a stunning little section of medieval streets called The Shambles, awesome restaurants and cafes, good shopping, a reputation for being the most haunted city in England, and a very interesting Viking past.
+I've already returned three times since my first trip to York and plan to keep coming back.
+York has charm, a stunning little section of medieval streets called The Shambles, a wonderful restaurant and cafe scene, good shopping, a reputation for being the most haunted city in England, and a very interesting Viking past.

 1. The Shambles

-The Shambles is a tiny street in the center of York and one of my favorite York attractions.
-It was actually the butcher quarter back in the 16th century.
+The Shambles was actually the butcher quarter in the 16th century.
 Meat was on display for customers to peruse and the street was quite nasty.
 All the trash, meat drippings, and sewage were dumped on this street and slowly trickled its way down to a pond of disgust at the end of the street.
 Thankfully The Shambles you see today is quite different.

 2. Ghost Walk

-If you want to go for a ghost hunt this is the place to do it.
+If you want to go for a ghost hunt, this is the place to do it.
 Join a walking tour to learn some of the stories.
 Shadows of York was perfect as the group was small, there were no lame “jumper outers” to scare people, and the guide gave some insightful information on the history of York as well.
 The price is right at £13.50.